devendrad-cuelogic/Zimplistic/README.md

 # Zimplistic
 Zimplistic

-A simple demo for socket.io with
+A simple demo for socket.io for realtime app

 ## Setup / Usage